weewx/weewx/docs_src/utilities/weectl-station.md

 weectl station upgrade
 ```

-When invoked with no options, the `upgrade` action upgrades only the
+When invoked with no options, the `upgrade` action upgrades only the examples,
-documentation, examples, and utility files.
-By default, the configuration file
+and utility files.
+By default, the configuration file and skins are not
-and skins are not upgraded.
-This is to avoid overwriting any changes you might
+upgraded.
+This is to avoid overwriting any changes you might have made.
-have made.

 However, you can use the `--what` option to explicitly choose what to upgrade.